-Do I need a check?
+- Do I need to hold a check right now?

-From 1 July 2018 in New South Wales and South Australia, if you work for a registered NDIS provider, you will need a check if you:
+If you are a worker in any state or territory except for Western Australia, and you work for a registered NDIS provider, from 1 July 2019 you will need a check if you are:

-- are in a role for which the normal duties include the direct delivery of specified supports or specified services to a person with disability
+- in a role for which the normal duties include the direct delivery of specified supports or specified services to a person with disability

-Your employer is responsible for assessing whether or not you need an NDIS Worker Screening Check clearance.
+Your employer is responsible for assessing whether or not you need an acceptable check.

 If you do not have more than incidental contact with people with disability as a normal part of your jobs (for example, if you work as administrative support staff), it is not mandatory to have a check, but your employer can still require you to get one.

 If you are a secondary school student on a formal work experience placement, you will not need a check to work with people with disability in the NDIS.
 You should make sure that your employer has organised for you to be directly supervised by someone who does have a check.